Published on - 17-07-2017

 The Staffing & Business Leader will undertake:

-i) Weekly SAP reports will be printed and retained by the Staffing & Business Leader.
+i) Weekly Budget monitoring reports will be printed and retained by the Staffing & Business Leader.
 Exception reports to the Headteacher to explain anomalies or unexpected variances.
 Overall budget reports will be signed by the Headteacher monthly.

 ii) Monthly checking and updating of staff costs against budget on HCSS (Financial Planning for Schools) in conjunction with Assistant to the Staffing & Business Leader.
 Checked and signed by the Headteacher monthly.

 iii) Monthly meeting between Headteacher and the Staffing & Business Leader to consider financial reports to end of previous quarter.